 With that in mind, how do evolutionists classify it with chimeras?
 There isn’t really a firm answer to the question.
 Only one paper exists in English that mentions the phylogeny of Helicoprion above the genus and it is locked behind a Springer paywall.
 So it is difficult to say exactly why they reached this conclusion based on whorls of teeth with no bodies attached.
 It’s almost like they’re making it up as they go along.

 This is hardly the first time evolutionists have invented bodies of creatures they only have a few bones for.
 I’ve written about Rugops in the past, which is a tyrannosaurid type dinosaur.
 I won’t spoil that article for you, but I will say they don’t have much to work with.
 Rugops is far from the most egregious example however, Piltdown man and Nebraska man come to mind.
 Piltdown man was built based on a skull that turned out to be a deliberate fraud and Nebraska man turned out to be based on a single tooth of an extinct pecary!
+In another instance, a dolphin bone was passed off as a human ancestor.
+When it was discovered, an evolutionary anthropologist mockingly termed it “Flipperpithecus”.
 Not exactly a stellar record for the evolutionists when they try to construct an organism out of a small amount of fossil evidence.

 If anything, Helicoprion can serve as a cautionary tale for the layman.
 Accepting interpretations of a fossil when they are presented in a popular science magazine is natural.
 After all, these popular science magazines are simply relaying what is in the academic journals right?
 Actually, not entirely, and, even if they were, much of what is concluded in the academic literature is speculative at best.
 It would be very wise for Christians to be very discerning when reading anything put out by both secular and Christian publications.
 No one is neutral.
 Everyone comes to the evidence with a worldview.
 This worldview influences, and in some cases, changes how people discuss the evidence.
 In some cases this is deliberate, but, in most cases, it is accidental as people simply force evidence to fit into their worldview.
 Christians should tread with care on anything coming out of the evolutionary journals.
 Their track record is poor and, from their worldview, they have no reason to tell the truth.
 So why should we expect them to if it does not suit them?
 Helicoprion serves as a stark reminder that all is not always as it appears.